 - 431. Plaintiff incorporates by reference all other paragraphs of this Complaint as if fully set forth herein. - 432.
-At all times relevant herein, Defendants: - a. knew that Mirena® was dangerous and ineffective;

-- b. concealed the dangers and health risks from Plaintiff, physicians, pharmacists, other medical providers, the FDA and the public at large; - c. made misrepresentations to Plaintiff, her physicians, pharmacists, hospitals and medical providers and the public in general as previously stated herein as to the safety and efficacy of Mirena®; and - d. with full knowledge of the health risks associated with Mirena® and without adequate warnings of the same, manufactured, designed, formulated, testing, packaged, labeled, produced, created, made, constructed, assembled, marketed, advertised, distributed and sold Mirena® for routine use. - 433.
+At all times relevant herein, Defendants: - a. knew that Mirena® was dangerous and ineffective; - b. concealed the dangers and health risks from Plaintiff, physicians, pharmacists, other medical providers, the FDA and the public at large; - c. made misrepresentations to Plaintiff, her physicians, pharmacists, hospitals and medical providers and the public in general as previously stated herein as to the safety and efficacy of Mirena®; and - d. with full knowledge of the health risks associated with Mirena® and without adequate warnings of the same, manufactured, designed, formulated, testing, packaged, labeled, produced, created, made, constructed, assembled, marketed, advertised, distributed and sold Mirena® for routine use. - 433.
 Defendants, by and through officers, directors, managing agents, authorized sales representatives, employees and/or other agents who engaged in malicious, fraudulent and oppressive conduct toward Plaintiff and the public, acted with willful and wanton and/or conscious and/or reckless disregard for the safety of Plaintiff and the general public. - 434.
 Defendants consciously and deliberately engaged in wanton disregard of the rights and safety of the Plaintiff. - 435.
-Defendants had actual knowledge of Mirena®'s defective nature and capacity to cause injury because of its increased risk of developing IIH/PTC and Defendants failed to, and continue to fail to take any action to correct the problem. - 436.
-Plaintiff's injuries are a result of fraud, malice, and/or gross negligence on the part of the Defendants. - 437.
-As a direct and proximate result of one or more of these wrongful acts or omissions of the Defendants, Plaintiff is entitled to a recovery of punitive damages.
+Defendants had actual knowledge of Mirena®'s defective nature and capacity to cause injury because of its increased risk of developing IIH/PTC and the part of the Defendants.

+Defendants failed to, and continue to fail to take any action to correct the problem.

+436. Plaintiff's injuries are a result of fraud, malice, and/or gross negligence on omissions of the Defendants, Plaintiff is entitled to a recovery of punitive damages.